how long does… · fermentation

 The full answer

-Kefir is fast — among the fastest dairy fermentations.
-The kefir grain (a symbiotic colony of bacteria and yeast) converts milk sugars to lactic acid, with light carbonation as a side product.
+Kefir is among the fastest dairy ferments.
+The kefir "grain" — a rubbery symbiotic colony of bacteria and yeast (a SCOBY) — converts milk sugars to lactic acid with light natural carbonation as a byproduct.
+Unlike yogurt, it ferments at room temperature with no heating step.

-Water kefir is slower because there's less sugar substrate to work with: - 24 hours: still sweet, mild - 36–48 hours: lightly sweet, fizzy, tangy (standard target) - 60–72 hours: very tart, low-sugar, more probiotic-rich
+Water kefir is slower because the sugar-water it feeds on is a thinner substrate than milk: - 24 hours: still sweet, mild - 36–48 hours: lightly sweet, fizzy, tangy (the standard target) - 60–72 hours: very tart, low-sugar, more sharply acidic

 Time ranges by condition